Dilnaz Irani

 Dilnaz Irani is an Indian film, theatre and television actress.
 She started her Bollywood career as an actress in films such as 68 Pages and Jodhaa Akbar, and has appeared in the films Heroine in 2012 and Aligarh.

 Personal life

 Dilnaz was born in Mumbai, Maharashtra to an Irani family.
-She completed her Electronics Engineering studies from St. Xaviers, Mumbai and has completed eight levels of the Trinity College London exam course and has also worked as a software engineer for four years.
+She completed her Electronics Engineering studies from Shah and Anchor Kutchi College of Engineering, Mumbai and has completed eight levels of the Trinity College London exam course and has also worked as a software engineer for four years.

 Acting and modelling

 Dilnaz has acted in theatre plays and has been a ramp model, participated in a mega model contest, appeared in a music video and been a VJ for a music related show.
 Later, she has become a film, television and web actress with a main role as Kavita in the series Ragini MMS: Returns.